 To receive our newsletter please enter your email address below

 In all, the process of sperm production is continuous.
 It’s known as “Spermatogenesis”.
 It usually takes up to 74 days for a full fledged male germ cell to convert into a live sperm.
-In most cases, millions of sperm are usually produced on daily basis provided the individual is feeding well.
+In most cases, millions of sperm are usually produced on daily basis.
 The process of sperm production continues all through the active days of the individual involved.
-However, as age dawns on the male person, the sperm production may be retarded.
+However, as age dawns on, the sperm production retards.
 This is usually the case with the elderly males.
 Their reproductive systems tend to dwindle as a result of the decrease in the production of the hormones responsible for sperm production.